-This chapter describes how to mount an SSG 5 device and connect cables and power to the device.
-This chapter contains the following sections:
+This chapter describes how to mount an SSG 20 device and connect cables and power to the device.
+Topics in this chapter include:

 - "Before You Begin" on this page

-- "Equipment Installation" on page 18
+- "Equipment Installation" on page 22

-- "Connecting Interface Cables to a Device" on page 19
+- "Connecting the Interface Cable to a Device" on page 23

-- "Connecting the Power" on page 19
+- "Connecting the Power" on page 23

-NOTE
+- "Connecting the Device to a Network" on page 23

+NOTE:

-For safety warnings and instructions, refer to the Juniper Networks Security Products Safety Guide.
-Before working on any equipment, you should be aware of the hazards involved with electrical circuitry and familiar with standard practices for preventing accidents.
+For safety warnings and instructions, please refer to the Juniper Networks Security Products Safety Guide.
+Before working on any equipment, you should be aware of the hazards involved with electrical circuitry and be familiar with standard practices for preventing accidents.